Sheila Mercier: Career

 In 1972, she was cast in the role she is best known for, the matriarch Annie Sugden, one of the principal characters in the new British soap opera Emmerdale Farm (later simply Emmerdale).
 She appeared as a main cast member until 1994 with rare occasional appearances later including the funeral for on-screen son Joe in June 1995, along with screen husband Amos Brearly.
 In 1979, Hazel Holt in The Stage wrote: "I never cease to admire the sheer consistency of Sheila Mercier's performance as Annie Sugden in Yorkshire's Emmerdale Farm. ...
 Every Tuesday and Friday, week in and week out she is never less than convincing."
 Mercier later reprised her role several times following the character's 1994 retirement.

 Personal life and death

 In 1951, Mercier married actor Peter Mercier.
 They were married for 42 years until his death in 1993.
 The couple's son, Nigel Mercier (6 December 1954 – 6 January 2017), also worked in the TV industry, initially with BBC Television News at Television Centre as a videotape editor and then at LWT.

 In 1994 Mercier's autobiography, Annie's Song: My Life & Emmerdale, written with Anthony Hayward, was published.
-In it, she disclosed that she had been raped by an officer early in the war, had become pregnant and given her baby daughter up for adoption, and had been contacted by her daughter thirty years later.
+In it, she disclosed that she had been raped by an officer early in the Second World War, had become pregnant and given her baby daughter up for adoption.
+She had been contacted by her daughter thirty years later.
 The two women became close friends.

-Mercier's nephew is children's author, Jamie Rix, the son of her brother, Brian Rix.
-Mercier turned 100 on 1 January 2019 and died on 4 December 2019.
+She died on 4 December 2019.